hugojosefson/install-nodejs-and-pm2/README.md

             └── package.json
 ```

-It is recommended to unpack each app in the `releases/` directory, and specify the version to use
+Unpack each app version in the app's `releases/` directory, and specify the version to use in the
-in the common `ecosystem.config.js`.
+common `ecosystem.config.js`.

 ## Run and save